 Hours and fees

-The archaeological zone keeps standard INAH hours, roughly 9am to 5pm, with last entry an hour or so before closing (approximate — the site verifies exact figures).
-Entry is a modest fee in the range of a few dollars, typical of INAH sites, and there’s usually a small extra charge if you bring a video camera or drive in.
-The on-site museum is included or near-free.
-Bring cash in pesos; card payment isn’t reliable here.
+The zona arqueológica keeps standard INAH hours, roughly 9am to 5pm daily, with last entry an hour or so before closing (approximate — the site’s verification system owns the exact current figures).
+Entry is a modest INAH fee, in the range of a few US dollars — think roughly 90–100 MXN (approximate) — with the usual extra charge if you bring a video camera or drive a vehicle in.
+Sunday entry is often free for Mexican nationals and residents, which also means it’s the busiest day.
+The small on-site museum is included or near-free and worth twenty minutes for the stamped bricks, stucco masks and funerary urns.
+Bring cash in pesos; card payment isn’t reliable out here, and there’s no ATM at the gate.

 How long to allow